 On April 1, 2005, Canaccord implemented the Employee Stock Purchase Plan (ESPP).
 The ESPP is available to all non-UK based Canaccord full-time permanent employees.
 Employee contributions are matched on a one-to-one basis by Canaccord to a maximum of \$3,000 per year per employee.
 The ESPP is managed by an independent company, and all stock purchases through the ESPP take place in the open market.
-The ESPP cost for fiscal 2009 of \$2.1 million (2008: \$2.8 million), or 4.4% (2008: 0.4%) of Canaccord's annual consolidated revenue, is included in salaries and benefits expense.
+The ESPP cost for fiscal 2010 of \$2.2 million (2009: \$2.1 million), or 0.4% (2009: 0.4%) of Canaccord's annual consolidated revenue, is included in salaries and benefits expense.

-Changes to Canaccord Adams' compensation structure
+Changes to Canaccord Genuity's compensation structure

-Canaccord Adams' incentive compensation is a flat percentage payout and is consistent among the teams in Canada, Europe and the US.
-Certain salary and benefits expenses are largely charged against the Canaccord Adams incentive compensation pool and are not incurred by Canaccord.
-In fiscal 2009, a portion of the promotion and travel, and communication costs were also shared with the incentive compensation pool.
-Total compensation expense as a percentage of Canaccord Adams' revenue increased from 53.4% in fiscal 2008 to 56.5% in fiscal 2009.
+Canaccord Genuity's incentive compensation is a flat percentage payout and is consistent among the teams in Canada, Europe and the US.
+Certain salary and benefits expenses are largely charged against the Canaccord Genuity incentive compensation pool and are not incurred by Canaccord.
+In fiscal 2010, a portion of the promotion and travel, and communication costs were also shared with the incentive compensation pool.
+Total compensation expense as a percentage of Canaccord Genuity's revenue increased from 51.1% in fiscal 2009 to 53.7% in fiscal 2010.